CiSL-hub/Project-Observers-Repo/Project Observers/👁️‍🗨️ Observers Wiki/📖 Legends and Tales/🦋 The Heartless and The Husk.md

 The [Calamity](https://www.notion.so/The-Calamity-9061749879fa48d0916eb011fa9aecca?pvs=21) happened, and everyone was in turmoil.
 Some of the Gods sheltered the mortals, some Gods were weak and was hopeless when it happened.
 Some of the Gods fled to another dwelling.
 The God of creation however, stays to protect the mortals.

-The God of creation, who has collosal amount of power, was unfortunately not strong enough to negate the event.
+The God of creation, who has colossal amount of power, was unfortunately not strong enough to negate the event.
 He could not destroy, nor create anything to prevent it from happening.
 The Husk knew of this but sticks with the God to help him out.
 She believed that together, they might be able to pull something off.

 The God could not recreate all living beings as his life force wouldn’t even be nearly enough to do so.
 Even if he somehow manages that, the new world wouldn’t be habitable for them.